scribd/scribd.github.io/_posts/2021-03-08-introducing-sql-delta-import.md

 storing it takes up database resources and if we plan to use it for imports it's better be indexed, thus even more compute and storage resources.

-With `sql-delta-import` we can "solve" this problem by making number of chunks much larger than max degree of parallelism.
+With `sql-delta-import` we still split source tables into ranges based on `--split-by` column but if there is data distribution skew we can "solve" this problem by making number of chunks much larger than max degree of parallelism.
 This way large chunks with high data density are broken up into smaller pieces that a single executor can handle.
 Executors that get chunks with little or no data can just quickly process them and move on to do some real work.